miku/solrbulk/README.md

         	insert a short pause after purge (default 2s) -purge-query string
         	query to use, when purging (default "*:*")
-      -reset
-        	remove all docs from index (deprecated, use -purge and optionally -purge-query) -server string
+      -server string
         	url to SOLR server, including host, port and path to collection -size int